glazerscunning/King-Pools/wp-content/plugins/wp-file-upload/readme.txt

 * It does not use flash and handles uploads using various technologies (HTML5, AJAX, classic HTML forms) depending on browser's capabilities, which detects automatically.
 As a result it can work in any browser, including mobiles phones (even old ones).
 * You can have more than one instances of the shortcode in the same page.
-* It includes an overall upload progress bar.
 * It supports multilingual characters and localization.
-* It integrates with WP-Filebase plugin.
 * Uploaded files can be added to Media or be attached to the current page.
 * It is highly customizable with many (more than 50) options.
 * It produces notification messages and e-mails.
 * You can create additional fields that the user must fill in along with the uploaded file.
+* You can select from a list of subfolders.
+* Upload progress can be monitored with a progress bar.
 * It supports redirection to another url after successful upload.
 * It supports filters and actions before and after file upload, so that programmers can extend the plugin and make it cooperate with other plugins.
 * It contains a visual editor for customizing the plugin easily and without any knowledge of shortcodes or programming
 * It supports logging of upload events or management of files, which can be viewed by admins through the Dashboard.
-* It includes a file browser in the Dashboard, from where admins can view the uploaded file and manage them.
+* It includes a file browser in the Dashboard, from where admins can view the uploaded files and manage them.

+The plugin is translated in the following languages:

+* German
+* French, kindly provided by Thomas Bastide of http://www.omicronn.fr/
+* Serbian, kindly provided by Andrijana Nikolic of http://webhostinggeeks.com/
+* Greek

 Please note that old desktop browsers or mobile browsers may not support all of the above functionalities.
 In order to get full functionality use the latest versions browsers, supporting HTML5, AJAX and CSS3.

-For additional features, such as multiple file upload, very large file upload, drag and drop of files, captcha, detailed upload progress bars, image gallery and custom css please consider [Wordpress File Upload Professional](http://www.iptanus.com/support/wordpress-file-upload/ "Wordpress File Upload support page").
+For additional features, such as multiple file upload, very large file upload, drag and drop of files, captcha, detailed upload progress bars, list of uploaded files, image gallery and custom css please consider [Wordpress File Upload Professional](http://www.iptanus.com/support/wordpress-file-upload/ "Wordpress File Upload support page").

 Please visit the **Other Notes** section for customization options of this plugin.